-Concurrent with repairs to Treasury's owned portfolio, Treasury has leases expiring in August of 2025 in downtown Washington DC.
+Concurrent with repairs to Treasury's owned portfolio, Treasury has leases expiring in August 2025 in downtown Washington, DC.
 The combined total square footage of these leases is 195,017 RSF.
 In FY 2022, Treasury undertook a progressive approach to space utilization and developed a plan to consolidate leased spaces by 47 percent to an estimated 103,000 RSF.
-This effort aligns Treasury's long-term future of work plan and the federal footprint reduction plan and is consistent with strategic objective 5.2

-The consolidation is expected to improve operational efficiency and allow for future growth while providing an efficient work environment that supports each offices' mission.
-This funding request will support the construction and office moves for the new facility and decommissioning of expired leases.
+This effort aligns Treasury's long-term future of work plan and the federal footprint reduction plan and is consistent with strategic objective 5.2.
+The consolidation is expected to improve operational efficiency and allow for future growth while providing an efficient work environment that supports each office's mission.